CIS4930-SWAmP/TheSWAmP/README.md

 1. In GitHub, upload all code, and add the TAs as collaborators (CIS4930WepAppTA).
    - Do NOT make changes after the deadline.
 We will use the final timestamp as the submission time.
+   - If you are not using Maven as your build tool, you must submit a comparable config file and clear, complete steps to build.
 2. In Canvas, provide your GitHub username and a link to this project’s repository.